-This is not the case.
-Participants who are informed about and focused on situational influence still do not compensate the disadvantaged workers.
-As before, the null effect is precisely estimated and present in each of the seven effort scenarios (see Figure 2).
-Aggregated across scenarios, the mean payment share of worker B is 43.5% in the attention condition versus 44.1% in the control condition.
-The 95% interval of their difference allows me to rule out even tiny treatment effects of 0.8 pp (see Table B.1, Panel C).19 Hence, a lack of attention to the endogeneity of effort choices also does not explain the results.
+However, participants who are informed about and focused on situational influence still do not compensate the disadvantaged workers.
+Figure 2 visualizes this result (following the format of Figure 1).
+As before, the null effect is precisely estimated and present in each of the seven effort scenarios (Panel B).
+Aggregated across scenarios, the mean payment share of worker B is 43.5% in the attention condition versus 44.1% in the control condition (Panel A).
+The 95% interval of their difference allows me to rule out even tiny treatment effects of 0.8 pp (see also Table C.1.A).
+I also find virtually no difference between the attention condition and the treatment condition of the main experiment (mean payment share: 43.6%, see Table C.1.B).
+Hence, a lack of attention to the endogeneity of effort choices also does not explain the results.